 Cedar Landsman is a heart-centered community organizer, trainer, and consultant committed to deep community building for the purpose of radical social, economic and cultural transformation.
 She has worked in the field of social justice for over 15 years, from the global justice movement to the low-wage labor movement to the fight for a just and fair food system.
 She currently serves as Co-Director at Relational Uprising.
 Cedar holds a BA in globalization theory and social movement history from Hampshire College and Master’s degrees in Urban Planning and Latin American Studies from UCLA.

-Lucién Demaris, MA, has been a Somatics-based healer, educator and consultant for over fifteen years in the US and internationally, rooting his work in deep ecological values of mutual support and stewardship of the Earth.
-He was born and raised in Quito, Ecuador, and roots his work in the values of indigenous Kichwa and Shuar healers from his country.
+Lucién Demaris, MA, has been a Somatics-based healer and educator for over fifteen years in the US and internationally, rooting his work in deep ecological values of mutual support and stewardship of the Earth.
+He was born and raised in Ecuador, and roots his work in the values of indigenous Kichwa and Shuar healers from his country.
 He currently serves as Co-Director at Relational Uprising, where he developed a Relational Somatics frame for culture change makers.
 A contributing chapter about his work was recently published in the book “Embodied Relational Gestalt: Theory & Applications.”
-Lucién is a Guild Certified Feldenkrais Practitioner of Somatic Education, a California Licensed Acupuncturist, a Nationally Certified Bodyworker, and a member of the Social Transformation Project network of practitioners of the Art of Transformational Consulting, an Acupuncturist with a Masters in Chinese Medicine, and a Nationally Certified Bodyworker.
+Lucién is a Guild Certified Feldenkrais Practitioner of Somatic Education and a Gestalt Practitioner in Community Engagement & Leadership.
+He is also a practitioner of the Art of Transformational Consulting, an Acupuncturist with a Masters in Chinese Medicine, and a Nationally Certified Bodyworker.